 The Assistance Authorization Form is a writable PDF document.
 You only need to submit it once.
 This form authorizes the University Libraries to make deposits on your behalf into the DigitalCommons@URI repository and confirms in writing your grant to the University of Rhode Island of a non-exclusive license with respect to your scholarly articles as set forth in the University of Rhode Island Open Access Policy.

-Digitally or manually sign the Assistance Authorization Form below and email it to firstname.lastname@example.org or mail it to:
+Digitally or manually sign the Assistance Authorization Form and email it to firstname.lastname@example.org or mail it to:

 Library Digital Initiatives